Cube moves for $s$-embeddings and $\alpha$-realizations: The cube move for

 \subsection{Existence}

 The second part of this section consists in proving that, if we start with a proper $1$-embedding $A_0,A_1,\dots,A_6$ of the left-hand side of Figure~\ref{fig:YDelta}, then there actually exists a point $A_7$ inducing a proper $1$-embedding of the right-hand side.
-To show this, we transform the problem into a linear one by using the \emph{propagation equations} and \emph{$s$-embeddings} defined by Chelkak \cite{Chelkak}.
-We first explain this construction, then give a few extra properties concerning the ordering of the vertices of the quads it gives, and finally apply it to our setting.
+To show this, we transform the problem into a linear one by using the \emph{propagation equations} and \emph{$s$-embeddings} defined by Chelkak \cite{Chelkak,Chelkak2}.
+We briefly explain this construction (we refer to Chelkak's original papers for more details), then give a few extra properties concerning the ordering of the vertices of the quads it gives, and finally apply it to our setting.